beaudu/sunrise/README.md

 - with option `'sun2ll'`: estimates the latitude and longitude from sunrise and sunset date/time.
 Both reverse functions need the altitude as an input argument.

 The function is fully vectorized so any input parameters can be scalars, vectors or matrix (of the same size).
-This allows to compute in a single command, for example, the 365 different day lengths at a single location, or even for a full grid of latitudes and longitudes using a 3D matrix:
+This allows to compute in a single command, for example, the 365 different day lengths at a single location (see examples), or even for a full grid of latitudes and longitudes using a 3D matrix:

 ![](sunrise.gif)

 ### Examples

-To get sunrise/sunset of your current location:
+To get sunrise/sunset at your current location:
 ```matlab
 >> sunrise
 Location: 48.8582 °N, 2.3387 °E, 0 m